Theoretical physics and your buying groups

 We’re fooling ourselves into thinking we have a grasp or a handle about WHO is coming to our site.
 About WHO all that anonymous web traffic represents.

-Odds are, those leads are part of larger buying groups.
+Odds are, those leads are part of a larger B2B group buying team.

 But again, we’re all fooling ourselves, so we’d never know that.